Zhu-1998/celldevelopment/README.md

 ### Note:
-One can reproduce the results by running `.ipynb` files in `./notebook`, please note that the figure number may be inconsistent with the officially published article.
-Of course, users can also load user-defined data for analysis.
+One can reproduce the results by running `.ipynb` files in `./notebook`, please note that the name of the notebook file may be inconsistent with the officially published article.
+Of course, users can also load user-defined data for analysis following the tutorials.